The Pacifier

 The Pacifier is a 2005 American family action comedy film directed by Adam Shankman, written by Thomas Lennon and Robert Ben Garant and starring Vin Diesel.
-After a failed rescue mission, Navy SEAL Shane Wolfe is assigned as babysitter to the dead man's family.
+After a failed rescue mission, Navy SEAL Shane Wolfe (Diesel) is assigned as babysitter to the dead man's family.

-The film was released in March 4, 2005 by Walt Disney Pictures.
+The film was released on March 4, 2005 by Buena Vista Pictures Distribution.
 It received generally negative reviews from critics.
-It grossed $113 million in the United States and a total of $198 million worldwide against a budget of $56 million.
+It grossed $113 million in the United States and a total of $198.6 million worldwide against a budget of $56 million.